tocco/tocco-docs/knowledge_base/errors/nice2_runtime.rst

 Option 2: Increase Available Memory
 ```````````````````````````````````

-Increase **requested memory** to ensure the instance is moved on a node with enough free memory available and/or adjust
+Increase **requested memory** to ensure the instance is moved onto a node with enough free memory available and/or adjust
 the **memory limit** to ensure it's not hit when generating reports.

 See :ref:`openshift-adjust-memory-cpu` for more details [#f2]_.